Skip to main content

 2. Advocate for Safer Streets: Work with local officials to improve school-zone safety by adding crosswalks, lowering speed limits, or installing crossing guards.

-3. Raise Awareness: Share stories about Ruby Bridges and connect her legacy to today’s efforts to ensure every child has equitable access to education—starting with a safe way to get there.
+3. Raise Awareness: Share stories about Ruby Bridges and connect her legacy to today’s efforts to ensure every child has a safe way to get to school if they choose to walk or ride their bike.

 4. Get Students Involved: Encourage students to become ambassadors for safety and physical health!
 Empower them to share their experiences and suggest pedestrian-friendly improvements for their communities.